 So, we need to embrace the natural state of arguments and try our best to get better at it.

 Here are my notes on “Winning Argument”, hope that these are beneficial.

 Main points from my reading notes

-Argument is quite a significant part of life.
+- Argument are quite a significant part of life.

-Since we must argue, becoming better skilled in argument and rhetoric is a logical move.
+- Since we must argue, becoming better skilled in argument and rhetoric is a logical moves.

 Four Categories of Arguments